riyadhctg/reverse-proxy-demo/README.md

 ## Design Decisions
 To demonstrate a basic HTTP reverse proxy server, a load balancer use case was chosen.

-The scope was intentionally kept minimal to avoid over-engineering for a take-home assessment.
-For example:
+The scope was intentionally kept minimal to avoid over-engineering for a toy example.
+For instance:
 * Load balancing uses simple random selection of servers.
-* Target servers are simulated via one server using multiple endpoints (serverA, serverB, serverC), generated using GPT in inline python -c format for reviewer convenience.
+* Target servers are simulated via one server using multiple endpoints (serverA, serverB, serverC), generated using GPT in inline python -c format
 * Logging and tracing are excluded to maintain simplicity.
 * Only a minimal, functional reverse proxy is demonstrated—without additional features like rate limiting or retries.